lgalke/vim-ernest/README.md

 ## Limitations

 - For now, previous insert mode maps are restored trivially via `inoremap`.
 In case you have more sophisticated insert mode mappings, feel free to help extending this plugin towards properly restoring those maps.
-- The integration with Goyo is still experimental.
-When you exit Ernest mode inside Goyo, Goyo will not deactivate immediately.

 ## Example